ilyaszatra/ilyaszatra/README.md

 - 👋 Hi, I’m @ilyaszatra
 - 👀 I’m interested in Web and Mobile Programming
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning React and Kotlin
-- 💞️ I’m looking to collaborate on Android Project
+- 💞️ I’m looking to collaborate on Web or Android Project
 - 📫 Visit my Instagram @ilyasmuhamad1

 <!---